Evidence Level

 What is the recommended dosage of Selenium?

-Does Selenium interact with medications?
+Does Selenium interact with any medications?